+Attribute

+Name Presence Value Verification

+countryName MAY The two-letter ISO 3166-1 country code Section

+for the country associated with the 3.2.2.3

+Subject.

-Attribute Name Presence Value Verification countryName MAY The two-letter ISO 3166-1 country code for the country associated with the Subject.
-Section 3.2.2.3 commonName NOT RECOM- MENDED If present, MUST contain a value derived from the subjectAltName extension according to Section 7.1.4.3.
-Any other attribute MUST NOT - -
+commonName NOT If present, MUST contain a value derived

+RECOMMENDED from the subjectAltName extension

+according to Section 7.1.4.3.

+Any other MUST NOT -

+attribute